2023 Solar Incentives Guide for Battle Creek, MI - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was originally for 30% of the total cost of installing a solar system, and has fluctuated slightly over the last few years between 26-30%.
+The ITC was originally for 30% of the total cost of solar system installation, and has fluctuated slightly over the last few years between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
-The total installation cost includes the panels themselves as well as the cost of equipment, accessories and labor.
-There is no maximum amount you can claim.
-The ITC can be applied to solar systems installed after January 1, 2006 on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The total installation cost includes the panels themselves as well as the cost of labor, accessories and equipment.
+There is no maximum claim amount.
+The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
 The new Clean Energy Credit is valid until 2035.
-Homeowners are now eligible for a 30% credit for solar systems that began installation after January 1, 2022 and are completed by the end of 2032.
+You can now apply for a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
 The total credit will then see a slight annual decrease until the date of expiration.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.
+Starting in 2023, it will also be easier to claim credits for energy storage systems under the new laws.

 State & Local Solar Incentives